 What is military sexual trauma (MST)?

-In more concrete terms, MST includes any sexual activity where you were involved against your will.
+MST includes any sexual activity in which you were involved against your will.
 You may have been physically forced into sexual activities.
-Or, no physical force may have been used but you were coerced or pressured into sexual activities.
+In other cases, no physical force may have been used, but you were coerced or pressured into sexual activities.
 For example, you may have been threatened with negative consequences for refusing to cooperate.
 Or it may have been suggested that you would get faster promotions or better treatment in exchange for sex.
-MST also includes sexual experiences that happened while you were not able to consent to sexual activities, such as if you were intoxicated.
-Other MST experiences include unwanted sexual touching or grabbing, threatening, offensive remarks about your body or your sexual activities, and threatening and unwelcome sexual advances.
-If these experiences occurred while you were on active duty or active duty for training, they are considered to be MST.
+These are all examples of MST.

 “I remember the faces, the words, the smells, the negative, the unwarranted, unsolicited touches.
 I remember all of that.
 And I have friends who also are Veterans and went through worse than I did.”

 It’s important to know that MST can occur on or off base, during war or peacetime, and while a Service member is on or off duty.
 Perpetrators can be men or women, military personnel or civilians, superiors or subordinates in the chain of command, strangers, friends, or intimate partners.

 If you experienced MST, you are not alone.
 People don’t often talk about sexual assault or sexual harassment, and survivors may think they’re the only ones to have experienced it.
 However, data from VA’s universal screening program shows that about 1 in 3 women and 1 in 50 men respond “yes” when asked by a VA health care provider if they experienced MST.
 This means that there are significant numbers of both men and women who have experienced MST.